Ambiguous Persuasion: An Ex-Ante Formulation: No Gains from Ambiguous Persuasion

-i.e. is weakly lower than the payoff from committing to the probabilistic information structure $\pi^{*}$ that generates $p_{\pi}^{*}$ and also induces $f^{*}$.
-Therefore, the sender's payoff from any ambiguous information structure is always weakly dominated by a probabilistic one. \end{proof}
+i.e., is weakly worse than committing to the statistical experiment $\pi^{*}$ that also induces $f^{*}$.
+Therefore, the sender's payoff from any ambiguous experiment is always weakly dominated by a statistical experiment, which implies the optimum of the two programs must coincide. \end{proof}

-\textbf{Remarks.} When both the sender and receiver are MEU decision makers, Theorem \ref{ex-ante} conveys a very strong message: if ambiguity is introduced without inducing dynamic inconsistency, then there is no value to introducing it.
-This is especially so because the sender cannot achieve what is impossible under probabilistic information structures by introducing ambiguity.
-Therefore, in terms of influencing behaviors, ambiguity plays no role without dynamic inconsistency.

-Furthermore, the last step in the proof of Theorem \ref{ex-ante} crucially relies on the sender being an MEU decision maker.
-The theorem may not be true if the sender has a different preference under ambiguity.
-This fact suggests the sender can potentially benefit from introducing ambiguity if her preference is not as extreme as MEU.
-This observation will be explored in the next section.

-Lastly, the proof of Theorem \ref{ex-ante} also relies on the fact that both players have the same perception of ambiguity.
-On the one hand, this should be a reasonable assumption given the sender has no control over the possible probabilistic information structures.
-On the other hand, it is not difficult to see that such an assumption can be slightly relaxed to the sender's perceived ambiguity (set of priors) is a superset of the receiver's.